seflless/create-vscode-editor/README.md

 **WARNING: This project is not ready for production use.
 Proceed with caution**

 This is an opionated VS Code extension generator with the following features out of the box:
- - Editor UIs are built with React
+ - You use React to build the Editor UX
  - Editors will automatically work in all VS Code distributions:
    - [VS Code desktop](https://code.visualstudio.com/download)
    - [github.dev](https://github.dev)